Coronavirus (COVID 19) Travel Updates

 How will I know if my travel plans are going to be affected?

-We continue to monitor the World Health Organisation, Public Health England, Foreign and Commonwealth Office and ABTA guidance on a daily basis for all of the destinations that we visit, and we will contact our customers in departure date order if the government advice is against travel and as a consequence requires alterations to their holiday.
+We continue to monitor the World Health Organisation, Public Health England, Foreign, Commonwealth & Development Office and ABTA guidance on a daily basis for all of the destinations that we visit, and we will contact our customers in departure date order if the government advice is against travel and as a consequence requires alterations to their holiday.

 What will happen if Discover the World has to cancel or make a significant change to my holiday as a result of Coronavirus?